Independence Seaport Museum, Philadelphia

 4,000 sq. ft.

-Site specific artwork throughout the exhibition will explore wetlands (wild freshwater nurseries); the interdependency of sky, water and land habitats through storytelling and visitor-directed soundscapes; and a site-specific film that will take visitors to places and spaces throughout the watershed from a bird’s eye perspective.
-Exhibit elements throughout the space will create opportunities for participation in hands-on science activities that express our connection to the watershed, build knowledge about the watershed’s structure and challenges, and invite action on behalf of all watershed inhabitants—including us!
+Site specific artwork throughout the exhibition explores wetlands (wild freshwater nurseries); the interdependency of sky, water and land habitats through storytelling and visitor-directed soundscapes; and a site-specific film that takes visitors to places and spaces throughout the watershed from a bird’s eye perspective.
+Exhibits throughout the space create opportunities for participation in hands-on science activities that express our connection to the watershed, build knowledge about the watershed’s structure and challenges, and invite action on behalf of all watershed inhabitants—including us!

 River Alive! reveals the Delaware River watershed as an amazing system that covers 13,500 square acres in the heart of the northeastern United States.
 More than 15 million people—and thousands of plant, animal, and insect species—are part of this complex world.
 River Alive! illuminates the continuous life of the Delaware River through a watershed science and innovation lens, asking each River Alive! visitor to reflect on their relationship to water as an integral member of a living freshwater system.

 Habithèque led a diverse team of professional designers, builders, media makers, and storytellers to take the River Alive! project from concept to fruition, in partnership with the Independence Seaport Museum.